-At the Transgender Youth Health Program, our experts provide gender-affirming medical and psychosocial services for gender diverse and transgender youth.
-We recognize that there is not one single path that each child follows, and work to customize our services to your family’s needs.
+At the Transgender Youth Health Program, our experts provide gender-affirming medical and psychosocial services for gender-diverse and transgender youth.
+We recognize that there is no single path that each child follows, and we work to customize our services to your family’s needs.

 Medical Care for Transgender Youth

 The physical changes that come with puberty, such as breast development, testicular enlargement, and menstruation, can be distressing for children who are transgender or gender diverse.
 Some children can benefit from medications that safely pause puberty, giving your child extra time to explore their gender identity.
 Some children use this time to contemplate future care, begin or continue transitioning to their affirmed gender, or adopt new pronouns.
 Pubertal suppression can be halted at any time, and once medications are stopped, puberty resumes.